-- Becoming withdrawn from family; - Sudden loss of interest in school decline in attendance or academic achievement; - Starting to use new or unknown slang words; - Holding unexplained money or possessions; - Staying out unusually late without reason; - Sudden change in appearance dressing in a particular style or 'uniform'; - Dropping out of positive activities; - New nickname; - Unexplained physical injuries; - Graffiti style tags on possessions, school books, walls; - Constantly talking about another young person who seems to have a lot of influence over them; - Broken off with old friends and hanging around with a new group; - Increased use of social networking sites; - Starting to adopt codes of group behaviour e.g. ways of talking and hand signs; - Expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past; - Being scared when entering certain areas; - Being concerns by the presence of unknown youths in their neighbourhood.
+- becoming withdrawn from family

+- sudden loss of interest in school decline in attendance or academic achievement

+- starting to use new or unknown slang words

+- holding unexplained money or possessions

+- staying out unusually late without reason

+- sudden change in appearance dressing in a particular style or 'uniform'

+- dropping out of positive activities - new nickname - unexplained physical injuries - graffiti style tags on possessions, school books, walls - constantly talking about another young person who seems to have a lot of influence over them - broken off with old friends and hanging around with a new group - increased use of social networking sites - starting to adopt codes of group behaviour e.g. ways of talking and hand signs - expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past - being scared when entering certain areas - being concerned by the presence of unknown youths in their neighbourhood This is not an exhaustive list and should be used as a guide.